Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 ### BaseResource

 This python module contains the class for the base resource of the platform.
-It provides the function to construct the resource dictionary and to interact with the catalog of the platform.
+It provides the functionalities to construct the resource dictionary and to interact with the catalog of the platform.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/BaseResource.py)**